mwillsey/actix-website/content/docs/handlers.md

 # Request Handlers

-A request handler can be any object that implements [*Handler*](../../actix-web/actix_web/dev/trait.Handler.html) trait.
+A request handler can be any object that implements the [*Handler*](../../actix-web/actix_web/dev/trait.Handler.html) trait.

 Request handling happens in two stages.
 First the handler object is called,